 includes implants such as rods, plates, screws, interbody devices, cages, and hooks.
 Implanted instrumentation immediately stabilizes the spine after surgery and helps to maintain proper alignment while fusion occurs.

 this minimally-invasive procedure allows many patients to be discharged to home the day after surgery; however, some patients may require a longer hospital stay.
 Many patients will notice immediate improvement of some or all of their symptoms; however, other symptoms may improve more gradually.
-It may take 3 to 6 months or longer for the bones to fuse and the spine to heal fully.
+It may take a year or longer for the bones to fuse and the spine to heal fully.